I never really took the hate and vitriol against Dr. Jordan B. Peterson (JBP) seriously until I experienced it firsthand.

 In doing so, he opened a window for them not to be entirely defensive or ambivalent towards his message but to use their message that they value in laying the foundation for inquiring about the integrity of their truths.

 What Paul did was to reach people and be sensitive to the values they hold to be true.

 Jordan Peterson practiced this brilliantly in his interview with Cathy Newman, as such that it even forced Newman to pause and admit the impeccable logic behind the words of Peterson.

-However the response of Peterson brilliantly highlighted the risk and the price an individual has to pay for standing up for Freedom of Speech, the dangers of political correctness and the weaponization of the law through compelled speech.
+However, the response of Peterson brilliantly highlighted the risk and the price an individual has to pay for standing up for Freedom of Speech, the dangers of political correctness, and the weaponization of the law through compelled speech.

-This Freedom of Speech is what Peterson believes to be the bedrock of a thriving moral society, this again intersects with the
+This Freedom of Speech is what Peterson believes to be the bedrock of a thriving moral society, and this again intersects with the